skoval/TAworkshop/chapter2.md

 ##  Influence

 Fit a linear model with and without the influential point found in the previous exercise.
-How much do he model coefficients change?
+How much do the model coefficients change?